 6. Tip is Plugged Up

-On top of that you’ll want to check the tip for spatter.
+On top of that, you’ll want to check the tip for the spatter.
 As you weld spatter can plug up your tip.
 If the tip is not cleaned up from time to time it will get plugged up.

-If you can remove the tip check the bottom of it to see if their is any dirt build it.
+If you can remove the tip check the bottom of it to see if there is any dirt building it.
 If there is remove it and you should be good to go.